 How Do You Make Your Safety Training Impactful?

 To make their safety training impactful, organisations need to develop the capacity of their managers to do something with the safety complaints of their teams.
 Managers need to analyse the work that their employees do, its constraints, and how the teams go about doing their tasks, and to make proposals up to their line managers and down to their teams.

 Improvement strategies need to change how people think about their work, how teams work together and the decisions that individuals make.
 They need to lead through a coalition between line managers and supervisors on the shop ﬂoor, safety advisors and employee feedback, rather than via a sanitised training setting.
 Safety training interventions need to cut to the heart of how we design and schedule work.

 We need to understand how teams identify and control the hazards in practice and determine the level of exposure that we are prepared to accept for our people.
 To make safety training more impactful, we need to ensure it is reflective of the work environment and uses engaging and interactive material.
 We should develop the content with concise information on the actual ways we control hazards.

 The Tap into Safety Platform offers interactive and engaging hazard perception training online and on smart devices that you can also use in your safety induction.
-We focus on critical risk and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
-The Platform has over 30 out of the box training modules across a range of industry settings.
+We focus on critical risks and the common workplace hazards that can lead to a fatality or serious injury within industry-specific scenarios.
 If we don’t have what you need, we also build custom training content.
 If you’d like to know more, please contact us or click through to try a free online demo.

 Getting that balance right between training to meet compliance obligations and making your safety training more impactful is a tricky one.
 Organisations concern themselves with funding safety measures, following standards, rules and procedures and developing a safety culture.
-However, how many of these activities contribute to making your workplace safer, especially when engaging in high-risk activities?
+However, how many of these activities make your workplace safer, especially when engaging in high-risk activities?